-Tatev Monastery Armenia © Tommy and Georgie
+Tatev Monastery © Alexander Naumov

 Historically, culturally and scenically the Republic of Armenia is a captivating destination.
 Not only has it been acknowledged as a cradle of civilisation with centuries of ancient history to unravel, but it also boasts natural attractions aplenty and is spoilt for beauty.

-Armenia was one of the first countries to adopt Christianity as its official state religion around the year 300, and many of the country's surviving ancient monuments are Christian churches and monasteries.
-Mount Ararat, in Turkey, was once within the borders of Armenia before the area was divided between Turkey and the USSR, and is believed to be the site of Biblical Noah's landing of the ark following the great flood.
+Armenia was one of the first countries to adopt Christianity as its official state religion, around the year 300, and many of the country's surviving ancient monuments are Christian churches and monasteries.
+Mount Ararat, in Turkey, was once within the borders of Armenia before the area was divided between Turkey and the USSR, and is believed to be the site of biblical Noah's landing of the ark following the great flood.
 Armenians still consider the mountain, the highest in the region at 16,946 feet (5,165m), to be a symbol of their land, and it features on their national emblem today.
 The story of Noah's Ark is important in Judaism, Christianity and Islam.

 The Kotayk region boasts some of Armenia's most spectacular scenery and is a popular destination for local and foreign tourists.
-The resort of Tsakhkadzor ('canyon of flowers') is most popular in winter with excellent skiing.
-Visitors to the Syunik region will find beautiful scenery and natural springs, as well as sights like the Tatev Monastery, the Stonehenge of Armenia (Karahunj), Goris and the Shake waterfall.
-To the north, the Lori region is sought out by campers and hikers, but also boasts two UNESCO World Heritage sites, the monasteries of Sanahin and Haghpat, as well as the Odzun Cathedral.
+The resort of Tsakhkadzor ('canyon of flowers') is most popular in winter, with excellent skiing.
+Visitors to the Syunik region will find beautiful scenery and natural springs, as well as sights like the Tatev Monastery, the Stonehenge of Armenia (Karahunj), Goris, and the Shake Waterfall.
+To the north, the Lori region is sought out by campers and hikers, but also boasts two UNESCO World Heritage Sites, the monasteries of Sanahin and Haghpat, as well as the Odzun Cathedral.
 East of Yerevan lies the spiritual centre of Armenia, the Holy See of Echmiadzin, the most significant cathedral in the world's oldest Christian nation.

 Become our Armenia Travel Expert